254In61/role-aap-object-schedule/README.md

    - You could have roles/requirements.yml if running on AAP.
    - Or simple install on your environment.

-Step 2: Define your variables
+Step 2: Define your variables.
+See example-vars.yml

-- Role takes in a list of values that define a single schedule

-build: true/false # Bool value to switch role on off.

-list_name:
-  - schedule name
-  - job template name
-  - description
-  - rrule

-Step 3: Call the role from your playbook.
+Step 3: Call the role from your playbook.See example-playbook.yml

 # Example